leninepestana/bdsqueries/README.md

 Query the database with JPQL support

->Important note: To prevent problems in searches, related to the values entered by the user, I can use the UPPER or LOWER function
+>Important note: To prevent problems in searches, related to the values entered by the user, I can use the UPPER or LOWER function.

 ```sql
 @Query(nativeQuery = true, value = "SELECT name "